dwyl/flutter-image-upload-demo/README.md

-After creating a quick SPIKE to upload files to a `Phoenix` server in https://github.com/dwyl/imgup, the next logical step would be to implement this feature to call the API from a third-party client, like `Flutter`.
+After creating a quick SPIKE to upload files to a `Phoenix` server in https://github.com/dwyl/imgup, the next logical step was implementing this feature to call the API from a third-party client, like `Flutter`.
+So here we are!

 # What? 💭